ramirezj129/Restaurant-DB/README.md

 # Restaurant-DB
-Created a Restaurant based Database Management System using MySQL Team Size: 3
+Created a Restaurant based Relational Database Management System using MySQL Team Size: 3

 Database Video of it's columns and averages.